yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 In this whiteboard design session, you will look at how to design for converting/extending an existing IaaS deployment to account for resiliency and in general high availability.
 Throughout the whiteboard design session, you will look at the various configuration options and services to help build resilient architectures.

-At the end of the workshop, you will be better able to design and use availability sets, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
-In addition, you'll learn effective employment of Azure Backup to provide point-in-time recovery.
+At the end of the workshop, you will be better able to design and use availability sets and SQL Server Always on Availability Groups.
+In addition, you will learn effective employment of Azure Backup and Site Recovery for point-in-time recovery and deployment wide RTO and RPO needs.

 ## Step 1: Review the customer case study